ptds2021/project--G6/Website/content/shiny.md

 library(G6)

-5) The following video walks you through the functions of the package to show you what information you can explore:
+5) The following video walks you through the installation of the package: